MQuillian/pdclientmanager/README.md

 # [PDClientManager](http://pdcm-alb-1-1934426545.us-west-2.elb.amazonaws.com/pdclientmanager)
-NOTE: The deployed application is only available from 16:00 UTC - 23:00 UTC (9am - 4pm PDT) in order to save on costs.
+NOTE: The deployed application is only available from 16:00 - 23:00 UTC (9am - 4pm PDT) in order to save on costs.

 PDClientManager is a webapp for efficiently managing the clients and caseload of a public defender's office.
 By streamlining processes for creating and controlling the various records, PDClientManager offers the support and tools necessary to achieve the optimal results for clients.